📅 2010-Sep-05 ⬩ ✍️ Ashwin Nanjappa ⬩ 🏷️ book, software engineering ⬩ 📚 Archive

-The Mythical Man-Month: Essays on Software Engineering is undoubtedly the Bible of software engineering.
-Written by Frederick P. Brooks Jr. in the stone age of 1975, almost everything in it is surprisingly relevant to this day.
-The essays are based on the lessons learnt from the mistakes and successes in the OS/360 project at IBM which Fred managed.
-The OS/360 was the operating system and tools written to support the System/360 architecture created in the 1960s.
-Thousands of engineers worked on the creation of OS/360 and thus the book provides insights into large scale software development.
-The principal question the book tries to answer is “Why is programming hard to manage?”
+The Mythical Man-Month: Essays on Software Engineering is undoubtedly one of the Bibles of software engineering.
+Written by Fred Brooks and first published way back in 1975, it was updated and republished in 1995, which is the edition I read.
+It is a book of essays based on the lessons Fred learnt while managing the OS/360 project at IBM.
+OS/360 were the operating system and tools written to support System/360 computers created in the 1960s.
+Thousands of engineers worked for many years on the creation of OS/360, and thus the book provides valuable insights into real-world large-scale software development.
+The principal question the book tries to answer is “Why is software development hard to manage?”

 Chapter 1 compares the creation of large and complex software systems to a primordial tar pit where animals got stuck and sucked down to their death.
-Chapter 2 introduces the mythical man-month and explains why it is a grave error to assume that man and month are interchangeable.
-A complex project that has delayed cannot be brought back on track by throwing more people at it.
-The learning time required for the newbies and the increase in communication will only delay the project further.
-Chapter 3 looks at one way to handle complex projects, by forming surgical teams where the surgeon (programmer with experience) takes center-stage and the others assist him.
-Chapter 4 preaches that conceptual integrity should be the prime aim in system design.
-There should be a clear division between architecture and implementation.
+Chapter 2 introduces the mythical man-month and shows why it is a grave error to assume that man and month are interchangeable.
+A complex project that is delayed cannot always be brought back on track by throwing more people at it.
+The learning time required for the newbies and the increase in communication might only delay the project further.
+Chapter 3 looks at one way to handle complex projects, by forming surgical teams where the surgeon (principal programmer) takes center-stage and the others assist him.
+Though the 1960s job designations used in the book are outdated, the roles Fred describes map to how high-performing teams in technology companies are organized today.
+Chapter 4 preaches that conceptual integrity should be the prime aim in system design - there should be a clear division between architecture and implementation.
 Creating software cannot be a democracy, the core design has to come from the mind of a creator, an architect.
 Other members have to strive to implement this vision within the constraints of the design.

-Chapter 5 cautions on the Second-System Effect, when all the features that could not be implemented in the elegant first system are crammed in, resulting in a incoherent, feature-choked and buggy system.
+Chapter 5 cautions on the Second-System Effect, when features that could not be implemented in the elegant first system are crammed in, resulting in a incoherent, feature-choked and buggy system.
 Chapter 6 and Chapter 7 take the Tower of Babel as an example of a complex project that failed because of lack of communication and organization.
 All design specifications and changes should be written down and communicated or shared with other teams.
 Unnecessary communication should be reduced by suitably structuring the organization of teams and their responsibilities.
-Chapter 8 looks at various methods and fallacies of estimating how long it takes to deliver software.
+I found this to be similar to how communication, guidelines, project information, documentation are organized in teams that are run well today.
+Chapter 8 looks at various methods and fallacies of estimating how long it takes to deliver software with numbers from (old) real-world projects.
+Software estimation is one of the hardest tasks in managing a software project even today.
 Chapter 10 looks at the importance of documentation, recommending that besides specifications the best documentation is well documented code since it is most easily updated along with the code.
 Chapter 11 recommends prototyping, a system written to be eventually thrown out.
+This is quite important for big changes to the core of a software system.
 Chapter 13 prescribes what we today called unit testing on components, regression testing on changes and system testing on integration.

-The original book published in 1975 had 15 chapters.
-I read the 20th anniversary edition published in 1995 which has 4 new chapters.
-Chapter 16 is the famous paper by the author titled No Silver Bullet.
-This paper was published in 1986, and the author argued that no matter what magical development happened in the next decade it would not increase productivity in software development by an order of magnitude.
-I had not read this paper earlier and found it very educational.
+The original 1975 edition had 15 essays.
+The 1995 20th anniversary edition that I read had 4 additional chapters.
+Chapter 16 is a famous paper by Fred titled No Silver Bullet where he argues that though computer hardware was improving by orders of magnitude in a few years, productivity in software development would not increase by an order of magnitude.
 Hidden in sections of this paper are simple and accessible descriptions of OOP (Object Oriented Programming), AI (Artificial Intelligence) and Expert Systems.
-In Chapter 17 the author takes on the criticisms to No Silver Bullet that appeared after that paper was published.
-This chapter does not inform much and can be skipped.
-Chapter 18 is probably the most important one for the reader who has arrived this far in the book.
-It is a summary of all the earlier chapters and IMO acts like a quick lookup when the book is later used as a reference.
+In Chapter 17 the author takes on the criticisms to his paper No Silver Bullet - I did not find this relevant to this book.
+Chapter 18 is a gem because here Fred distills down all the earlier essays to short summaries - a great reference!
 In the final Chapter 19, the author looks back on the 20 years since his book was published.